suhail-kadyrov/Data-Analysis/Tahrirchi/ReadMe.md

 > I can recommend `.csv`(Comma Separated Values) and `.xls`(MS Excel) file formats for this data.

 ## How would you evaluate the quality of the collected data?
-> I cannot say that this data is not very clean.
+> I cannot say that this data is very clean.
 Because it contains some useless items like numbers and commonly used basic words (u, bu, va, ta, ...).